Sponsor

 • The residual ash must be low.

-• the sulphur percentage must be low.
+• The sulphur percentage must be low.

 • The external environment does not have much effect.